-We conclude that the platform surface interior angle is an important determinant in flake size and shape.
-While it would seem that it is a constant and not under direct control by the knapper, the knapper is exploiting the properties of this angle when preparing the platform and its contact with the platform surface and when deciding how far into the core to strike.
+We conclude that the platform surface interior angle, or PSIA, is an important determinant in flake size and shape.
+While it would seem that it is a constant and not under direct control by the knapper, the knapper is (unknowingly) exploiting the properties of this angle when preparing the platform and its contact with the platform surface and when deciding how far into the core to strike.
 In our model, this is how the PD side of the EPA-PD model of flake formation is translated into a flake of a particular size and shape.
-In other words, it is not the PD that directly structures flake size but rather PD is proxy for how far into the core a flake is struck which then, through the platform surface interior angle, structures the size and shape of the flake.
+In other words, it is not the PD that directly structures flake size but rather PD is proxy for how far into the core a flake is struck which then, through the PSIA, structures the size and shape of the flake.

 This, however, requires further testing, particularly with beveled flakes where PD performs poorly as a proxy for how far into the core a flake is struck.
 If the platform surface interior angle performs better in these circumstances, then we will have improved the EPA-PD model and helped to integrate what are now disparate studies (Dibble and Rezek 2009 and Leader et al.).
+At the same time, it has to be made clear that the EPA-PD model of flake formation so far has been utilized for two related but different inquiries.
+One is to infer control and manipulation of the knapper of the given materials during flaking, while the other is for estimating flake size.
+Since for the latter it is more important to know how far overall into the core the flake was struck and took its mass with it, perhaps the more accurate proxy for this would also be flake thickness rather than PD.
+This is especially the case where reconstructing PSIA would not be possible, like, for example, in punctiform, cortical, reworked, or damaged flake platforms.

 Additionally, while our study shows that the average platform surface interior angle conforms well to predictions from fracture mechanics, it is still clear that there is variability around this mean.
 Given that there is certainly some chaos in flake formation, we are not sure how much variability to expect. [something about the glass cores versus the flint flakes] However, it is also clear that the model does not work at all for some flakes.
 We would like to propose that these flakes are not formed by percussion flaking (need to revisit the Cotterell papers and bending flakes, versus percussive flake vs. one other category) and that alternative models will be required in these cases.
-Clearly more data are required to begin to understand which kinds of flakes fail the platform surface interior angle model, but these flakes should in turn allow us additional insights into flake formation.
+Clearly more data are required to begin to understand which kinds of flakes fail the platform surface interior angle model, but more importantly, more experimentation is needed to improve the current models of flake formation and their size estimation.

 Acknowledgements